edimaudo/hackathon_coding_challenges/bot-wars_2021/botgames.md

 ## Solutions
 Simple stats
-It will use utomation 360 cloud.
+It will use Automation 360 cloud.
 Solutions + making use of IQ Bot or AARI will receive additional points.